San Juan Board of County Commissioners

-District 1 - East of Greene Street and North of
+District 1 - Generally East of Greene Street and North of 10th Street

-District 2 - West of Greene Street and North of
+District 2 - Generally West of Greene Street and North of 10th Street

 Scott was elected in 2012.
 He has previously served on the Silverton District #1 School Board.

 District 3 - Generally South of 10th Street

 Pete is the incoming Commissioner for District 3, elected in November 2022.
 Pete is a local business owner and has served as a Town of Silverton Trustee.